Leipzig group: Rüssen phase

 It is the Early Slavic phase or group and represents the older hillfort ceramics.
-Vogt suspected its beginning in the second half of the 6th century but as ceramics is mostly younger that the Prague-type hence dated it to the 7-8th century.
+Vogt suspected its beginning in the second half of the 6th century but as ceramics is mostly younger than the Prague-type hence dated it to the 7-8th century.
 Brachmann in 1994 considered it was produced since around 600 but also agreed with Vogt's dating to the 7-8th century; Timpel in 1995 from the second half of the 7th until the middle of the 8th century; Westphalen in 1996 around 8-9th century; Biermann in 2000 only in later 8th and 9th centuries; Barford in 2001 since late 6th century.
 Radiocarbon dating of one site dates to the 7th century, but dendrochronological dating revealed an age of 715 ± 10 AD.
 Another 14C dating from another site gave 680 ± 60 AD which partly confirmed the first date.

 It preserved patterns of earlier Prague-Korchak material.
-The pottery is similar to contemporaneous Feldberg from East Germany, Raciborz-Chodlik from Southern Poland, and Luka-Rajkovets'ka group from Western Ukraine.
+The pottery is similar to contemporaneous Feldberg from East Germany, Raciborz-Chodlik from Southern Poland, and Luka-Raikovetska group from Western Ukraine.
 Decorative scheme possibly shows widespread "Danube-type" trend present in Bohemia and Moravia.

 Rötha phase

 It is the Middle Slavic phase or group of hillfort ceramics, coinciding with the Franks pressure on Sorbs and formation of Limes Sorabicus until middle of the 10th century, most probably related to the Henry I's conquest in 928/929 AD.
 It differs only slightly from the Rüssen ceramics.

 According to Vogt and Brachmann the transition from Rüssen to Rötha started in the middle of the 8th and 9th century; Westphalen from 9th century; Roslund since late 9th century.
 A number of metal finds show occurrence at least from mid to second half of the 9th century, and a 14C dating gave around 880 ± 60 AD.
-Its ceramics and metal is found in many castles dated to the end of the 8th and beginning of the 10th century, including from castle wall Cösitz near Zörbig related to the 839 AD account about "the Sorabos, called Colodici", and the Johannisberg near Jena-Lobeda.
+Its ceramics and metal is found in many castles dated to the end of the 8th and beginning of the 10th century, including from castle wall Cösitz near Zörbig related to the 839 AD account about the Sorabos, called Colodici, and the Johannisberg near Jena-Lobeda.